How to ship products from home

 As a small business owner working from home, are you wondering how to ship products?
-No matter what you're selling, shipping from the comfort of your couch is a straightforward process once you've figured out a strategy, the fees and gathered the appropriate materials.
+No matter what you're selling, shipping from the comfort of your couch is a straightforward process once you've figured out a strategy.

 Determine your shipping fees